GOVERNMENT SUPPORT TO EMPLOYERS ACROSS EUROPE.

-THIS IS A SMALL SAMPLE OF COUNTRIES WE COVER FOR FEDEE MEMBERS.
-OUR MEMBER ONLY DATA IS UPDATED AND EXTENDED DAILY – THE LAST ADDITIONS WERE FOR THE CZECH REPUBLIC AND AUSTRIA.
+THIS IS A SMALL SAMPLE OF COUNTRIES WE COVER FOR FEDEE MEMBERS AROUND THE WORLD.
+OUR MEMBER-ONLY DATA IS UPDATED AND EXTENDED DAILY

 Name of Scheme: Chomage Partial